Isaac-Duarte/make_it_fair/README.md

-# Make it far
+# Make it fair

 This project is an external radar for Counter-Strike 2 (CS2) designed specifically for Linux.
 It provides a detailed and extensible interface for retrieving and visualizing in-game player data.
 The offsets should rarely need to be updated as they are scanned before the process launches.
+It is meant to be publicly pasted into a lobby for trolling purposes

 ---